GoogleCloudPlatform/cloud-builders/gke-deploy/doc/deploying-with-cloud-build.md

 ## Examples

-### Build, push, and deploy application with no Kubernetes configs
+### Build, push, and deploy application with no Kubernetes configuration files

 This build calls the `docker` build step to create a Docker image and push it to Container Registry.
-Then, the build calls the `gke-deploy` build step to create and deploy Deployment, Horizontal Pod Autoscaler, and Service configs to your GKE cluster.
-Finally, the build calls the `gsutil` build step to copy any base configs created by `gke-deploy` to your bucket.
-The configs hydrated by `gke-deploy` are copied to your bucket via the `artifacts` field.
+Then, the build calls the `gke-deploy` build step to create and deploy Deployment, Horizontal Pod Autoscaler, and Service configuration files to your GKE cluster.
+Finally, the build calls the `gsutil` build step to copy any base Kubernetes configuration files created by `gke-deploy` to your bucket.
+The files hydrated by `gke-deploy` are copied to your bucket via the `artifacts` field.

 ```bash
 # Go to directory containing test app.